TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 ### Functions two and three: sessions and serialization

-<span id='cookie'>To make sure our user is logged in, and to allow them to *stay* logged in as they move around our app, passport internally calls a function from `express-session` that uses some data to create a cookie called `connect.sid` which is stored in the user's browser</span>.
+To make sure our user is logged in, and to allow them to *stay* logged in as they move around our app, passport internally calls a function from `express-session` that uses some data to create a cookie called `connect.sid` which is stored in the user's browser.
 These next two functions define what bit of information passport is looking for when it creates and then decodes the cookie.
 The reason they require us to define these functions is so that we can make sure that whatever bit of data it’s looking for actually exists in our Database! `passport.serializeUser` takes a callback which contains the information we wish to store in the session data. `passport.deserializeUser` is called when retrieving a session, where it will extract the data we "serialized" in it then ultimately attach something to the `.user` property of the request object (`req.user`) for use in the rest of the request.

 For our purposes, the functions that are listed in the passport docs will work just fine: